International Programs

 Assistant Provost and Dean of International Programs

 Dr. Aaron D. Clevenger is the Assistant Provost & Dean of International Programs and serves as the Senior International Officer at Embry-Riddle Aeronautical University.
-Dr. Clevenger has been with Embry-Riddle Aeronautical University since 2004 and in addition to International Programs has also served in Student Affairs, Academic Affairs, Undergraduate Research, and International & Graduate Enrollment.
+Dr. Clevenger has been with Embry-Riddle Aeronautical University since 2004 and, in addition to International Programs, has also served in Student Affairs, Academic Affairs, Undergraduate Research, and International & Graduate Enrollment.
 Dr. Clevenger is charged with articulating and implementing the university’s vision for comprehensive internationalization.
-He is an adjunct professor in the Department of Security Studies & International Affairs and teaches Human Security, International Studies, and Globalization & World Politics.
+He is an adjunct professor in the Department of Security Studies & International Affairs and teaches Human Security, Environmental Security, and Globalization & World Politics.
 Dr. Clevenger earned both a Bachelor of Arts in Interpersonal Communication and a Master of Arts in Educational Leadership from the University of Central Florida, a Master of Science in Human Security & Resilience from Embry-Riddle Aeronautical University, and a Doctorate of Education in Higher Education and Organizational Change from Benedictine University in Lisle, IL.

 Gabriela Giraldo